alexharris/ditherit-v2/README.md

 # generate static project
 $ npm run generate
 ```

+In some cases (as of Node.js v17) it is necessary to run the command `export NODE_OPTIONS=--openssl-legacy-provider` for handling key size on OpenSSL v3.
+After that `$ npm run dev` works.

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).